safinaskar/gavin/deobfuscated/README-EN.markdown

 The makefile will then proceed to build a root filesystem image -- a tar file (the filesystem format supported by the OS is the tar-file format).

-The filenames `vi` and `sh` are significant, and should not be changed.

 Known "features".

 Known issues are really too plentiful to list.